nyttikord/nerdkord/PRIVACY.md

 ## Data retention and your rights

-Data is saved as long as necessary.
+Data are saved as long as necessary.

 As a user, you can:
 - delete a part or every data collected by the bot